Let the Goal Realize Itself: Get Rid of the Root of Suffering

 This is a very different interpretation than what the Buddha meant for us to understand.
 This interpretation comes from looking at the concept from a lower level of consciousness: one of fear and lack.
 It assumes that the world will not provide for us by delivering a steady stream of miracles to nourish our highest spiritual needs.
 It goes like this: "I guess we'll just have to make do with what we have," and that is the end of it.
 From this level of consciousness, there is no expansion into greater love, greater fulfillment, and greater understanding.

-The interpretation is entirely different from a higher level of consciousness - an inner awareness that we are being led by divine intelligence to the sector of reality where our goals are already fulfilled.
-If it isn't easy to grasp how letting go of attachments allows your desires to be fulfilled automatically, we can break it down further using a handy formula!
+Alignment with external intention means we get to experience the pathway to our goal from a much a higher level of consciousness than trying to use force to achieve it.
+We now have an inner awareness that we are being led by divine intelligence to the sector of reality where our goals are already fulfilled.² If you're still trying to grasp how letting go of attachments allows your desires to be fulfilled automatically, we can break it down further using a handy formula!

 With the attachment formula, we can earn some applied wisdom that we can use in our every day lives, and we can also rid ourselves of confusion.